jaymcgavren/presentations/go/gophercon/2019/beginners_training/slides.md

     * Channel reads cause `main` goroutine to block until `responseSize` goroutines send, so they have time to finish before program ends.
     * The channel transmits data from the `responseSize` goroutines back to the `main` goroutine.

-## Channels carrying structs

-TODO page sizes printed in whatever order the servers responded.
-Implement struct that pairs URL with response size and have channel carry that.

 <!-- ******************EXERCISE****************** -->
 <%
 @title = <<-'EOD'.chomp